Primary Navigation Mobile

 Nissan Qashqai Mk2 known faults and common problems

-This is a small four-cylinder engine with a lot of car – and people – to move.
-Even so there’s little to excuse how woefully bad it is.
-Failures as early as 30,000 miles are not unknown and many owners reported issues by 50,000 miles with full service history.
+The Qashqai is a big car for such a small four-cylinder engine to move.
+Even so, there’s little excuse for woefully bad it is.
+They’ve been reported to fail as early as 30,000 miles – and many owners have complained of engine trouble just 50,000 into their ownership, with a full service history.

-This tendency to use oil also means an older higher-mileage car has probably fouled the catalytic convertor, so expect premature failure of the emissions system.
+The problem?
+It seems the 1.2-litre drinks a bit of oil – and that means the engine can get starved of lubricant and turn itself into a grenade.
 If you really want a 1.2-litre Qashqai, check the oil level before driving and start the car from cold with the bonnet open, listening carefully for rattles or chattering.

 2. 1.5-litre dCi diesel

-Cars sold from August 2018 have an AdBlue system, which introduces a couple of additional failure points such as NOx sensors in the exhaust, level sensors and counter reset issues after refilling.
+Cars sold after August 2018 also have an AdBlue system, which introduces a couple more failure points.
+These include NOx sensors in the exhaust, level sensors for the AdBlue tank and counter reset issues after refilling.
+Each has its own set of warnings.

 5. Stop-start system